SafinWasi/gluu-tutorials/docs/gluu-aws-integration.md

     ![new-user-done](../assets/new-user-done.png)

 ## Testing SSO
 Before using SCIM, we recommend testing out the SAML flow to SSO onto Amazon.
 To do this, simply visit `https://<hostname>/idp/profile/SAML2/Unsolicited/SSO?providerId=urn:amazon:webservices` and use your new Gluu user.
-You should be able to log onto AWS without any additional steps.
+This will start an IDP initiated SAML flow, which will allow you to log onto AWS without any additional steps.

-## Setup for SCIM
+### Steps involving a SCIM query

-Communicating with a SCIM endpoint that is protected by OAuth is not a simple task.
-There are several registration and authentication steps involved because of security concerns.
-The [scim-client](https://github.com/GluuFederation/scim/tree/master/scim-client) Java library simplifies some steps, but some preparation is required.
-For this example, we will be using private key authentication using OpenID.
-In order to do this we need the following things:
+Communicating with a SCIM endpoint that is protected by OAuth is not a trivial setup.
+There are several authentication steps involved due to security concerns.
+The process is simplified to the following steps:

+0. If this is the first time a query is being made, the requesting party registers a new client with the Gluu server using OpenID Connect [dynamic client registration](https://openid.net/specs/openid-connect-registration-1_0.html) with the appropriate [scopes](https://gluu.org/docs/gluu-server/4.4/user-management/scim2/#client-scopes).
+The RP will choose an OAuth authorization flow to obtain access tokens.
+The [client_credentials](https://www.rfc-editor.org/rfc/rfc6749#section-4.4) flow is the easiest to use and so this is the recommended option.
+1. The client requests an OAuth access token using some OpenID Connect authentication method.
+Supported methods are `client_secret_basic`, `client_secret_post`, `client_secret_jwt`, and `private_key_jwt`.
+For more security, asymmetric key authentication is recommended.
+Please refer to [OpenID Connect Client Authentication](https://openid.net/specs/openid-connect-core-1_0-15.html#ClientAuthentication) for more details.
+2. This access token is used to make SCIM queries.

+For this example, we will be using the Java `scim-client` with `client_credentials` and `private_key_jwt`.
+Please choose a method that is suitable for your production environment.
+## Setup for scim-client

-1. An RSA key pair and an associated certificate for our client and the Gluu server to communicate through.
+1. An [RS256](https://www.rfc-editor.org/rfc/rfc7518#section-3.3) key pair and an associated certificate for our client and the Gluu server to communicate through.
-2. A [Java keystore](https://docs.oracle.com/cd/E19509-01/820-3503/ggffo/index.html) JKS file that contains the private key and the associated certificate (or chain).
+2. A keystore file that contains the private key and the associated certificate (or chain).
+You may use [PKCS12](https://www.rfc-editor.org/rfc/rfc7292) or [JKS](https://docs.oracle.com/cd/E19509-01/820-3503/ggfen/index.html).
 3. The public key of the key pair in [JSON web key](https://datatracker.ietf.org/doc/html/rfc7517) format, preferably saved to a file.
 4. The SSL certificate of our Gluu server, which can be found at `/opt/gluu-server/etc/certs/httpd.crt`.
 You can obtain this by using `scp`.

-### Steps involving a SCIM query
-0. If this is the first time a query is being made, the requesting party registers a new client with the Gluu server using OpenID connect [dynamic client registration](https://openid.net/specs/openid-connect-registration-1_0.html).
-The public key for the client is uploaded to the server at this time.
-The requesting party obtains a Client ID, which will be used for subsequent steps.
-1. The client requests an OAuth access token using the Client ID and its private key, and obtains an access token from the token endpoint.
-2. This access token is used to make SCIM queries.

-Steps 1 and 2 can be automated by `scim-client`.
-The manual preparation is needed for step 0.

 ### Generating keys
 You will need Java 11 (and keytool) along with OpenSSL installed on your machine.
 Run the following command in a new directory to generate a private key; enter a passcode when prompted and remember it.